| Commission on Unemployment CompensationJuly 27, 2005

 states to charge an employer's experience rating account for unemployment

-provide accurate information, and also allow the collection of delinquent
+benefits improperly paid due to the employer's failure to provide accurate information, and also allow the collection of delinquent

 benefit overpayments through garnishment of tax refunds.
 The measure would